SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ### Debug Logging
 `@sap/ams` logs to namespace `ams` in CAP.

-To see cds debug logs, [turn them on](https://cap.cloud.sap/docs/node.js/cds-log#debug-env-variable) for this namespace, for example via
+To see CDS debug logs, [turn them on](https://cap.cloud.sap/docs/node.js/cds-log#debug-env-variable) for this namespace, for example, using

 ```shell
 DEBUG=ams cds watch